AequilibraE/aequilibrae/docs/source/development/softwaredevelopment.rst

 * Imports should be one per line.
 * Imports should be grouped into standard library, third-party, and intra-library imports (`ctrl+shit+o` does it automatically on PyCharm).
-* Imports of NumPy should follow the following convention:
+* Imports of NumPy and Pandas should follow the following convention:

 .. code-block:: python

     import numpy as np
+    import pandas as pd

 Contributing to AequilibraE
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~